cankargin515/Correlation-Analysis-Between-Spotify-Music-Listening-and-Studying-Hours/README.md

 1. Data Collection and Preprocessing:

-  -Exporting health data in terms of .
+  -Exporting health data in terms of my daily and hourly step counts.

   -Organizing work hours data.